 Lung nodules are small masses of tissue in the lungs.
 Most nodules aren't cancer, but all should be evaluated.
 Learn how your health care team discovers which should be tested for lung cancer.

-Hair loss is a common side effect of chemotherapy which can greatly contribute to your stress and anxiety.
-However, a new treatment called scalp cooling therapy is helping many patients keep most of their hair.
+Hair loss is a common side effect of chemotherapy, and can contribute to stress and anxiety.
+However, scalp cooling therapy helps many patients keep most of their hair.